mkgin/zabbix_available_entropy/README.md

 ** submit messages to syslog... (warn on low entropy, info for measurements) would be easier to correlate with problems when information is available in the logfile.
 ** when entropy is low could get a list running processes
+***  probably enough information in fuser.c from psmisc utilities
+** could have a console or logging to a file mode...